tomaszbozek/course-bundle-system/README.md

   covered.
 Object oriented approach generates too many classes until it's really needed.
 - I prepared some set of junits and one integration test
 - Application runs as standalone spring boot application

+# how to run it?
+- run as standalone spring boot application by running from IntelliJ class 'CourseBundleSystemApplication.java'